mattslaven/mattslaven.github.io/index.md

 I appreciate your input and feedback.
 As one of five members of the board, I look forward to the opportunity to do my part to help us work together.

 # My background
-I moved to Brimfield in 1974.
-My father taught at Field High School and my mother taught at Suffield Elemtary School.
+In 1974, I moved to Brimfield.
+At that time, my father taught English and coached cross country at Field High School.
+My mother taught first grade for over 20 years at Suffield Elementary School.

 I earned my engineering degree (BSEE) and business degree (MBA) from Duke University.
-I have worked for 25 years at Motorola, Ford and IBM.
+I have worked for 25 years at IBM, Motorola, and Ford.

-I was appointed to the Field Local Schools Board of Education in January of 2024.
+In 2024, I was appointed to the Field Local Schools Board of Education.

 # Board Meetings
 Upcoming meetings will be held on the following dates: